codeconscious/ccvtac/README.md

     {
       # Use regex groups to match specific substrings that will then
       # replace numbered placeholders in the replacement patterns!
+      # (The placeholder numbers must match the regex groups'.)
       "regex": "【(.+)】(.+)",
       "replacePattern": "%<1>s - %<2>s",
       "description": "Change `【artist】title` to `ARTIST - TRACK`"